runceel/letslearnmcp-csharp/part3-lunch-server.md

 }
 ```

 **Important**: Update the project path in the `args` array to match your actual project location.
 The path should point to your `.csproj` file.
+You can right click the project in VS Code and select "Copy Path" to get the correct path.
+Make sure you use double backslashes (`\\`) in the path for Windows or single forward slashes (`/`) for Unix-based systems.

 **Step 2: Configuration Details**